christian-maigaard/kraftvaerk-shop/README.md

 ## Start React application

-To start up the React application, navigate to the "kraftvaerk-shop-client" folder in a terminal and use the package manager Yarn to install dependencies with the following command.
+To start up the React application, navigate to the "kraftvaerk-shop-client" folder in a terminal and use the package manager Yarn to install dependencies with the following command:

 ```bash
 yarn
 ```
-and start the development server by using
+once completed, start the development server by using:

 ```bash
 yarn start